css-materials/course-site/content/homework/explore-data/index.md

 ## Obtain the data

-I have included this dataset in the [`rcis`](https://github.com/css-materials/rcis) library on GitHub.
+This dataset in included in the [`rcis`](https://github.com/css-materials/rcis) library on GitHub.

 * If you are working on Workbench, you should have everything already installed.
 Simply load the library by typing in your console `library(rcis)`, then load the dataset by typing `data("mass_shootings")`.
 Type `?mass_shootings` for detailed information on the variables and other coding information.
+I'd suggest to work with R version 4.2 on Workbench

 * If you are using R on your local computer, you first need to install the `rcis` by typing in your console `remotes::install_github("css-materials/rcis")`.
 If you don't already have the `remotes` library installed, you will get an error.
 Go back and install it first using `install.packages()`, then install `rcis`.
 Finally, the mass shootings dataset can be loaded using `data("mass_shootings")`.
 Use the help function in R `?mass_shootings` for detailed information on the variables and other coding information.